tio/tio/README.md

 ### 2.2 Key commands

-Tio supports various in session key commands.
+Various in session key commands are supported.
 When tio is started, press ctrl-t ? to list the available key commands.

 ```
 [20:19:12.040] Key commands: